reachramya04/Obsidian-Vault/temp/Github Readme.md

 # YTSP
-It is a CLI movie streaming client which works on yts.mx API.
+It is a CLI movie streaming client which works on yts.mx API written in python.

 ## Requirements
 - requests